 Watching the documentary “The Boys of ‘36” on Netflix recently created a groundswell of emotions in me.
 The documentary is based on Daniel James Brown’s book “The Boys in the Boat: Nine Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics.”
-It recounts the story of nine blue-collar young men from the University of Washington, and how they took the nation and the rowing world by storm by capturing the gold medal at the 1936 Olympic Games in Berlin, Germany.
+It recounts the story of nine blue-collar young men from the University of Washington, and how they took the nation and the rowing world by storm by winning the gold medal at the 1936 Olympic Games in Berlin, Germany.
 These boys not only overcame overwhelming psychological, physical, and economic hardships to beat the Ivy League teams of the East Coast, but they beat Adolf Hitler’s elite German rowers.
-Their story of beating the odds served as an inspiration to our nation that was stuck in the midst of the Great Depression.
+Their story of beating the odds resonated with our nation that was stuck in the midst of the Great Depression.

-The sons of loggers, shipyard workers, and farmers from the American West, these boys took on and defeated successive echelons of privilege and power.
-They vanquished the sons of bankers and senators rowing for elite eastern universities.
-They defeated the sons of British aristocrats rowing for Oxford and Cambridge.
-And in an extraordinary race in Berlin, they stunned the Aryan sons of the Nazi state as they rowed for gold in front of Adolf Hitler.
+The sons of loggers, shipyard workers, and farmers from the American West, these boys took on and defeated the elites, the privileged, and, most of all, power.
+They defeated the sons of bankers and senators rowing for prestigious eastern universities.
+They prevailed over the sons of British aristocrats rowing for Oxford and Cambridge.
+And in an extraordinary race in Berlin, they shocked the Aryan sons of the Nazi state by rowing for gold in front of Adolf Hitler.

 I identified immensely with the life story of one character in the film – Joe Rantz, who rowed the no. 7 spot in the 1936 eight-oared crew that won the Olympic gold medal.
-Losing his mother at age four, cast aside by his immediate family at an early age, and left to fend by himself, Joe overcame all odds by rising to glory and regaining his shattered self-regard in the end.
-But when the world seemed to have turned its back, Joe was left with the unenviable scenario of having to make a decision on whether he was to remain a victim or become a survivor.
+Losing his mother at age four, cast aside by his immediate family at an early age, and left to fend by himself, Joe overcame all odds by rising to glory and regaining his broken self-esteem in the end.
+But when the world seemed not to care, Joe was left with having to make a decision on whether to remain a victim or become a survivor.
 He chose the latter and in doing so, he found redemption.
 Naturally, the role that a key mentor played in his success story cannot be over emphasized.
 The University of Washington rowing coach Al Ulbrickson Sr. recognized Joe’s potential after seeing him practice on the high bar for the gymnastics team at Roosevelt High School, opened the doors of the university, and mentored him throughout his college days.
 He studied chemical engineering at the University of Washington and worked 35 years for Boeing.
 He died in 2007 at age 93.
 It’s amazing the difference that a well-placed and well-timed mentor can make in the lives of others.

 But the story pertaining to coxswain Bobby Moch also resonated deeply with me.
 At five foot seven and 119 pounds, Moch’s job was to steer the shell on a straight course at races.
 Unquestionably, the coxswain becomes the captain of a boat, as he must exert physical and psychological control over everything that goes on in the shell.
 At races, he knows when to start sprinting and when to slow down the rowing pace – all key decisions on winning or losing a race.
 After completing his undergraduate studies at the University of Washington, Moch entered law school and served as an assistant rowing coach at Washington until he accepted the head coach position at MIT in 1940.
 While holding down the MIT coach job for the next three years, he transferred to Harvard Law School and earned a JD degree.
 By 1945, he passed both the Massachusetts and the Washington bar exams and led a highly successful legal career in Seattle as one of its most prominent attorneys.